| The

 You can also book a sailing or fishing trip from here and well

 as visiting Robben Island, home of Nelson Mandela for many years.
+Internet:

 Many of the hotels now offer wireless internet access.
 There are